Roles

 If the Team pickup configuration options are not able to include all to be permitted users, you will need to create a pickup group.

-With a pickup role with the type pickup.group it is also possible to configure users to be able to pickup incoming external and internal calls from one another.
+With a pickup permission with the type pickup.group it is also possible to configure users to be able to pickup incoming external and internal calls from one another.

 Example:

-Under > > add a new role with the title “Pickup Group”.
+Under > > add a new permission with the title “Pickup Group”.

 Under the tab, add the type pickup.group to the role.